tobiaslins/homebridge-mi-robot-vacuum/README.md

 ## homebridge configuration

 Add a new accessory to your `config.json`
-`roboIP` is the IP address of your mi robot vacuum in your internal network `start` is the HEX stream for starting the robot `stop` is the HEX stream for starting the robot
+`robotIP` is the IP address of your mi robot vacuum in your internal network `start` is the HEX stream for starting the robot `stop` is the HEX stream for starting the robot